wavestoweather/AD_Sensitivity_Analysis/README.md

     my_RK4_step(..);
 #elif defined(RK4ICE)
 ```
-If you are using new model parameters, then you have to add them to the enum
+If you are using new model parameters, then you have to add them to `model_constants_t` and specifically set the
-`Cons_idx` or if you need model parameters specific to certain
+values in `model_constant_t.setup_model_constants(..)` or in `particle_model_constants_t` if these parameters are
-hydrometeors, you have to add them to the enum `Particle_cons_idx` located
-in `include/microphysics/constants.h`.
-The same file has to maps `table_particle_param`
-for hydrometeor specific parameters and `table_param` for all other parameters
-to map the parameters to a name used for the output.
+different for different hydrometeors.
+In addition, please include the default value of these parameters in
+`include/microphysics/constants.h`
 If your parameters depend on others, you may add such functions to the class
 `model_constants_t` which should be called by `setup_model_constants(..)`.
 To avoid any confusion, you might want to decorate your version with pragmas.